LLM Inference & Optimization#

 LLM Inference#

-LLM Inference is an end to end flow of executing a forward pass through a pre-trained large language model (LLM) to generate an output from a given input sequence.
+So, what the heck is Inference???
+Inference is an end to end flow of executing a forward pass through a pre-trained large language model (LLM) to generate an output from a given input sequence.
 This involves processing the input into tokens, applying the model’s fixed parameters (learned during training) to transform input tokens into contextually relevant output tokens.
-Now this is way too simplified definition - bets lets continue to double click…
+Now this is way too simplified definition for the inference - lets continue to double click…

 inference